 Avoid Sharp Objects

 Keep sharp objects away from your pool as these can cause punctures and tears that will need immediate repair.
 Objects that have damaged pool liners include water toys with pointed or rough edges, garden tools, plastic beach toys, and even lawn chairs.
+If any of these issues have happened to your pool and you need to replace the liner, read my article on replacing your inground pool liner.

 Available Design Choices